OskaraOskar/OskaraOskar/README.md

 ## ☕ About Me

-👋 Hi, I'm **Oskar Arnetz**, a **software builder and tinkerer and now a startup CTO** passionate about innovating better than bad solutions.
+👋 Hi, I'm **Oskar Arnetz**, a **software builder and tinkerer** passionate about innovating better than bad solutions.
-🔧 Currently working on a stealth-mode vertical SaaS product with smart AI integrations.
+🔧 Currently building a vertical SaaS product with smart AI integrations.
 📚 Built web apps and mobile apps for too many SaaS businesses and Retail stores.
 💻 Built and secured applications across **MedTech & automotive industries**.